- About the Center

 Danielle Romer is a Clinical Research Coordinator at the Center for Studies of Addiction.
 She currently works on two Pharmacogenetic studies, TOP G and OND, for Alcohol Use Disorder.
 She also works part time as a counselor at Renfrew Eating Disorder Treatment Center.
 Danielle has a Bachelor of Arts in Psychology from Stockton University.
 She also completed minors in studio art and gerontology.
 In her spare time, Danielle enjoys painting, reading and roller skating.

-Nathaniel is a research technician at the Center for Studies of Addiction.
-He is working on a project with Dr. Wetherill and Dr. Franklin that investigates how hormone fluctuations during the menstrual cycle influence nicotine addictive behavior.
+Nathaniel works with Dr. Wetherill as a research technician at the Center for Studies of Addiction.
+The neuroimaging lab investigates (a) how the ovarian hormones during the menstrual cycle affect brain and behavioral responses to rewarding stimuli, and (b) the efficacy of Topiramate on people with Alcohol Use Disorder (AUD).
 Nate graduated from NYU with a B.A. in Psychology and Philosophy where he worked with Dr. Pascal Wallisch on music preference research.
-In addition to his current work with UPenn and NYU, his interests lie in moral and economic decision-making.
+In addition to his current work with UPenn and NYU, his interests lie in decision-making psychology.
 Outside of research, Nate enjoys music, food, and exploring Philly via bicycle.